Vonage/video-express-plus-sample/README.md

 1. In the browser tab for the host, click the _Show Add-ons_ button,

 2. In the Add-ons panel, click _Whiteboard_.

+## UI features

+The bottom control panel of the client UI includes the following buttons:

+* Raise hand -- Click to raise your hand.
+Your raised hand will appear along with your video in other participants' views of the room.

+* Screen-share (host only) -- A host can share the screen with all participants in the main room.

+* Microphone and camera toggle -- Any participant can toggle their microphone or camera on and off.

+* Add-ons (host-only) -- Display and hide the Add-ons control panel.
+This includes options that lets the host create and manage break-out rooms, admit participants into the main room (from the waiting room), and share a whiteboard with all participants in the main room.

+* Text chat -- Lets participants in the main room exchange text messages.

+* Participants (host only) -- Lets the host manage participants.
+The host can disable audio and video for a specific viewer or for all viewers.
+And the host can eject a viewer from the session.

 ## Deploying the application